 Key Features

-Featuring similar specs to the Talica above, the Fin-nor Marquesa Pelagic provides an ideal Sailfish reel – at about half the price of the Talica.
-It’s purpose-built for pursuing sailfish and marlin on lighter tackle, and features a custom drag cam that provides a more linear drag range from 0 to 15 lbs.
+Featuring similar specs to the Talica above, the Shimano Fishing Beastmaster A Electric Reel provides an ideal Sailfish reel.
+It’s purpose-built for pursuing sailfish and marlin on lighter tackle, and features a max drag up to 55 lbs. and a max winding strength of 250 lbs.

 Key Features